jcurry/ZenPacks.skills1st.MenuExamples/README.markdown

 an entry to point to browser/templates/viewHistory.pt which, in this case, limits this particular override to devices of object class ExampleDevice.

-The result of all this is that all devices should have an overriden "Modifications" left-hand menu but ExampleDevice objects have a slightly different page from all other devices.
+The result of this is that all devices should have an overriden "Modifications" left-hand menu but ExampleDevice objects have a slightly different page from all other devices.

 ## Left hand menus limited to specific devices